 What to know about Memorial Day

-Memorial Day is seen as the unofficial start to summer and a long weekend for many, but the day is about more than cookouts, sales and patriotic parades.
+Memorial Day is seen as the unofficial start of summer and a long weekend for many, but the day is about more than cookouts, sales, and patriotic parades.

 Why it matters: The federal holiday commemorates military personnel who lost their lives defending the country.

-- It's observed on the last Monday of May and used to be on May 30 until 1971.
+Memorial Day is observed each year on the last Monday of May, which is May 27 this year.

+- The holiday used to be commemorated each year on May 30 until 1971.

 Don't say "Happy Memorial Day"

-Reality check: Since Memorial Day is a solemn day to remember the fallen, Wounded Warrior Project advises people say: "Have a meaningful Memorial Day," not "Happy Memorial Day."
+Reality check: Since Memorial Day is a solemn day to remember the fallen, the Wounded Warrior Project advises people to say: "Have a meaningful Memorial Day" instead of "Happy Memorial Day."

 - The group said it's "not appropriate to thank a service member for their service on this day, as it is a day for remembering and honoring those who made the ultimate sacrifice."